Dear Parent or Guardian:

 NATIONAL SCHOOL LUNCH/SCHOOL BREAKFAST PROGRAM

-July 1, 2018 – Tifton, Ga- Tift County School System is participating in the National School Lunch Program Special Assistance Provision for Free Meal Reimbursement in School Year 2019.
+Tift County School System is participating in the National School Lunch Program Special Assistance Provision for Free Meal Reimbursement in School Year 2019-2020.
 A school district or a single school may offer meals at no charge to all students.
 Continued participation in this provision eliminates the procedure of distributing and processing free and reduced-price meal applications each school year.

 By participating in the Community Eligibility Provision eliminating the need for meal applications, Tift County will reduce administrative and printing costs.
 Families also benefit from the elimination of completing and submitting meal applications.

 Children need healthy meals to learn.
 Tift County offers healthy meals every school day at no charge to your child(ren).
-Our food service receives support from the U.S. Department of Agriculture through the National School Lunch and School Breakfast programs.
+Our food service receives support from the U.S. Department of Agriculture through the National School Lunch and School Breakfast programs (NSLP).

-Section 104(a) of the Healthy, Hunger-Free Kids Act of 2010 (Act) amended section 11(a)(1) of the Richard B. Russell National School Lunch Act to provide an alternative that eliminates the need for household applications for free and reduced-price meals in high-poverty LEAs and schools.
-This alternative, which is now part of the NSLP, is referred to as the Community Eligibility Provision (Community Eligibility).
+Section 104(a) of the Healthy, Hunger-Free Kids Act of 2010 (Act) amended section 11(a)(1) of the Richard B. Russell National School Lunch Act to provide an alternative that eliminates the need for household applications for free and reduced-price meals in high-poverty local education agencies (LEAs) and schools.
+This alternative, which is now part of the NSLP, is referred to as the Community Eligibility Provision (CEP).